Ghee for Psoriasis: Honest Gut-Skin & Topical Guide

 Can I apply ghee on psoriasis plaques?

-How long does ghee take to improve psoriasis?
+How long might ghee take with psoriasis care?

 Is ghee better than steroid creams for psoriasis?